 Body centred therapies are integrative; Ron Kurtz has said: “psychotherapy is anything that works”.
 In Expressive Arts Therapy there is a similar mindset.
 Although the work is focused in the arts, the Expressive Arts Therapist also recognizes the significance of an individual’s movement and gestures as a reflection of psychological issues.

-The psychological traits of these character types are demonstrated in the body.
+The psychological traits associated with the character strategies are demonstrated in the body.
 Our musculature gets contracted to support the belief systems that we form around the functions which get truncated during our development.
-Psychological information can be discovered by an individual’s posture, quality of movement, muscle and bone development, facial expressions, relational style, how they look out at the world (what their eyes say), and the overall impressions that we intuitively get from our first interaction.
+Psychological information can be discovered by an individual’s posture, quality of movement, muscle and bone development, facial expressions, relational style, how they look out at the world (what their eyes say), and overall impressions we intuitively get from our first interaction with a person.

 It is important to note that character is something superimposed, like a costume we wear.
 Character strategies are not who a person actually is; through awareness and a body centred approach we can change our belief systems.
 Just as the body contracts to form a particular armour in response to our psychological beliefs, our psyche will also respond to changes in our body.
 We can notice this when taking on a different posture e.g. slumping or rounding the shoulders in a withdrawn posture vs. taking a more confident stance in a power pose.